Not only does the Albanian Riviera have some of the best beaches in Albania, but the country as a whole has an amazing coastline.

 As with many of the beautiful beaches in Albania, the ‘sand’ is actually fine white pebbles that give the sea its crystal clear appearance.
 Borsh Beach is located between Dhermi Beach and Saranda, and can be reached by car, public transport, or by taking a tour.

-This tour is a great way of visiting lots of different beaches along the coast as it allows you to choose which beaches you’d like to visit.
+This tour is a great way to visit lots of different beaches along the coast as it allows you to choose which beaches you’d like to visit.

 Borsh Beach can be found here on the map.